christophefromparis/Arkadin-Workshop/README.md

 OpenAPI and Swagger, Apigee isn't enought strong (or not enought finish, as you prefer).

 ### Mock
-Used and approved by Arkadin :thumbsup:
+Used and approved by me :thumbsup:

 ### Development
 Easy to use
 Easy to understand
 Easy to version
-You have to know policies and how retrieve the documentation about parameters (because there're a lot of parameters) I have to draw up a best practices document for my succesors :blue_book:
+You have to know policies and how retrieve the documentation about parameters (because there're a lot of parameters) I have to draw up a best practices document :blue_book:

 ### Test
 ##### Postman, Postman and Postman :thumbsup: